tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 ## 3. Environment Variables
 - Configure env vars in **Vercel Project Settings → Environment Variables**.
 - Provide values for both **Preview** and **Production** scopes when appropriate (e.g., `API_BASE_URL`, `DATABASE_URL`, `THIRD_PARTY_KEY`).
 PR previews automatically pick Preview values; `main` uses Production values.
+- For multi-variant setups that use separate Vercel projects, keep env vars isolated per project to prevent cross-talk (e.g., use distinct API keys, domains, and feature flags).
 - Frontend variables that should be exposed to the browser must be prefixed with `VITE_` and read via `import.meta.env.VITE_*`.
 - Backend/serverless code reads from `process.env.*`.
 Avoid referencing secret vars in client code without a `VITE_` prefix; otherwise, they remain undefined in the browser.